-University: P. J. Šafár rik University in Košice Faculty: Faculty of A rts Course ID: KAaA/ MASEBm/21 Course name: Master's Thesis Seminar B Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu- Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cro edits: 3 Recommended semes ster/trimester of the course: 4.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ MASEBm/21 Course name: Master's Thesis Seminar B Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 3 Recommended seme ster/trimester of the course: 4.
 Course level: II.
-Prerequisities: the semester, at least completing the course two weeks before dea and assess whether the the content and form the supervisor will gi e completion: se requires regular consultations with supervisor of master thesis throughout a once a week at the time defined by supervisor.
-Another precondition for it is submission of the final version of master thesis to supervisor (no later than addine for uploading of master thesis to AIS system) who will review the text the submitted text complies with essential minimum requirements regarding a of master thesis.
-If the master thesis complies with all the requirements, live A-E. If the submitted text does not comply with the essential minimum and the content and form of master thesis, the supervisor will give FX.
-Learning outcomes: The final version of n naster thesis submitted to supervisor.
-Brief outline of the c Irrelevant ourse: ure: Writers of Research Papers, seventh edition.
+Prerequisities: the semester, at least completing the course two weeks before dear and assess whether to the content and form the supervisor will go requirements regarding A 93-100% B 86-92% C 78-85% D 72-77% E 65-71% FX 0-64% se requires regular consultations with supervisor of master thesis throughout tonce a week at the time defined by supervisor.
+Another precondition for e is submission of the final version of master thesis to supervisor (no later than addine for uploading of master thesis to AIS system) who will review the text he submitted text complies with essential minimum requirements regarding nof master thesis.
+If the master thesis complies with all the requirements, ive A-E. If the submitted text does not comply with the essential minimum ng the content and form of master thesis, the supervisor will give FX.
+Learning outcomes: The final version of r master thesis submitted to supervisor.
+Brief outline of the c ourse: ture: Writers of Research Papers, seventh edition.
 2009. on the website of UK UPJŠ.
-Course language: English

-Course assessm Course assessment
+Lugusu

-Total number of assessed students: 272
+Course assessment Total number of assessed students: 278

-Α В С D Е FX
+A В С D Е FX

-61.03 18.38 10.29 3.68 2.94 3.68
+60.43 19.06 10.07 3.6 2.88 3.96

+Provides: ;Mgr.
+Roman Gajdoš
-Course ID: KAaA/ | Co

-Course name: Methodology A (French language)
+Course ID: KAaA/ | Course name: Methodology A (French language)